Moebirdie/javascript-practice/README.md

 ***Password Generator - Class Challenge***
-The user is prompted to answer the following questions as criteria for the creation of a random password:
+After clicking the generate password button, the user is prompted to answer the following questions as criteria for the creation of a random password:
     1. Length of the password
     2. What criteria to include:
        - Uppercase Letters